What your boss or HR won’t tell you … moving up the corporate ladder

 So you have a problem, challenge, or roadblock.
 Don’t go to your boss with every possible reason or excuse why you can’t get something done.
 Solve it yourself.
 Learn to diagnose the root cause and attempt to fix it.
 If you fail the first time, learn, and try an alternative solution.

 If for some reason you cannot solve it on your own, then at the least propose several solutions to your boss.
 Don't worry if the solutions are wrong.
-Don't worry if he/she doesn’t agree with them.
+Don't bother if he/she doesn’t agree with them.
 Your boss will appreciate the fact that you proposed solutions and not just excuses.

 This scenario would go something like this: Boss, we have a problem.
 The problem is 1, 2, and 3.
 I’ve tried X, Y, and Z. All have failed.
 This is what I’ve learned.
 My next thought would be to try A, B, or C. What are your thoughts?